Timeline for the day of the September 11 attacks: 6:00 a.m.

 6:00: Colgan Air Flight 5930 departs from Portland with Atta and al-Omari on board.

 6:00: Polls open for primaries for the New York City mayoral elections, as well as other local offices.

 6:15: Hamza al-Ghamdi and Ahmed al-Ghamdi arrive at Boston Logan International Airport by taxi, having stayed the night at a Days Inn in Brighton, Massachusetts.

-6:20: The al-Ghamdi brothers check in at the United Airlines ticket counter.
-Both men were reportedly confused by the standard security questions they were asked, but they received their boarding passes without incident.
+6:20: The al-Ghamdi brothers check in at the United Airlines ticket counter for United Airlines Flight 175.
+Ahmed al-Ghamdi checks in two bags.
+Both men are confused by the standard security questions they were asked, but they received their boarding passes without incident.

 6:22: Nawaf al-Hazmi and several men who have not been conclusively identified check out of the Residence Inn by Marriott in Herndon, Virginia.

-6:31: President George W. Bush goes for an early-morning jog around the Colony Beach and Tennis Resort in Longboat Key, Florida, where he and his staff had spent the night.
+6:31: President George W. Bush goes for an early-morning jog around the (now demolished) Colony Beach and Tennis Resort in Longboat Key, Florida, where he and his staff had spent the night.

+6:31: Ahmed al-Ghamdi's two checked bags are loaded onto Flight 175.

 6:45: Colgan Air Flight 5930 arrives at Logan International Airport, and Atta and al-Omari deplane.
 Separately, Satam al-Suqami, Waleed al-Shehri, and Wail al-Shehri arrive at Logan in their own rental car at the same time.

+6:45: Al-Shehhi arrives at Logan International Airport and checks in for Flight 175.
+He checks in one bag.

 6:48: Jarrah checks out of the Days Inn in Newark, New Jersey.

+6:51: Al-Shehhi's checked bag is loaded onto Flight 175.

 6:52: Al-Shehhi calls Atta's cell phone from a payphone in Logan's Terminal C to confirm that the plans for the attacks are set.

+6:53: Fayez Banihammad and Mohand al-Shehri arrive at Logan International Airport and check in for Flight 175.
+Banihammad checks in two bags.

+6:57: Banihammad's two checked bags are loaded onto Flight 175.